-In August 2018, Andy Biggs and Dean Tatooles will lead a private group of photographers to Kenya's famed Masai Mara.
+In August 2018, Dean Tatooles will lead a private group of photographers to Kenya's famed Masai Mara.
 We have selected the Masai Mara at this time of year to coincide with the Great Migration as it moves through the Game Reserve and surrounding private conservancies.
 The annual movement of wildebeest and other grazing herbivores across the Serengeti-Mara ecosystem is one of the greatest spectacles in the natural world.
 This safari combines some of Africa's finest wildlife photography experiences, superb location, and expert guiding.
 If you have ever wanted to be in the best location and have the best opportunities for lions, cheetahs and hyenas hunting their prey, this is the safari for you.
 These types of photographs take an enormous time out in the field, and you will be with like-minded photographers who are willing to put their time in to get the photos.
 We will have sole use of a Hemingway-style camp, ensuring the schedule of the camp is there to meet our needs as photographers.

 Is This Safari For You?

 Here are some key points to help you decide:

 1. We welcome photographers of ALL levels.
 This safari will be conducive to learning from one another and include instruction that will suit everyone’s photographic needs.
 No question is off limits, no inquiry too basic.